Motion To Seal Record On Appeal; Declaration of Kenneth Long

 -1-

-5. The Armstrong appellate briefs also contain many references to, and descriptions and discussions of the stolen documents which were sealed during this litigation and which were returned to plaintiff upon settlement of the lawsuit in December 1986.
+nearly a third of the trial transcripts contain discussions of the very materials for which suit was originally brought to effect return and maintain privacy.5.
+The Armstrong appellate briefs also contain many references to, and descriptions and discussions of the stolen documents which were sealed during this litigation and which were returned to plaintiff upon settlement of the lawsuit in December 1986.
 A material term of that settlement was the return of those documents and the sealing of the record in this case in order to protect the privacy and property interests of CSC and Intervenor Mary Sue Hubbard, who had initiated this action to vindicate those rights.

 6. The appendices filed in the appellate court contain numerous documents that discuss the stolen documents and their contents, or matters arising from those documents.
 Out of 22 documents in the B038975 appendix, ten contain such references: Exhibits C, H, I, K, L, N, O, Q, U, and V. The appendix for B025920 also contains documents with such references, including pages 57-60 and 251-277.